Sage-Bionetworks/synapseAnnotations/synapseAnnotations/README.md

 ## Install necessary packages

-Install [schematic](https://github.com/Sage-Bionetworks/schematic/tree/main). schematic provides tools to create, manage, and use schemas; it is compatible with Synapse and various Sage apps for data curation (e.g. Data Curator App).
+Install [schematic](https://github.com/Sage-Bionetworks/schematic/tree/main). schematic provides tools to create, manage, and use schemas; it is compatible with Synapse.

 ## Convert previous annotations to current format